-(1) Interest-bearing deposit accounts consist of deposit accounts on which the issuing depository institution makes any payment to or for the account of any depositor as compensation for the use of funds constituting a deposit.
+(1) Interest-bearing deposit accounts consist of deposit accounts on which the issuing depository institution makes any payment to

+GL-26 FR Y-9C Glossary June 2015 or for the account of any depositor as compensation for the use of funds constituting a deposit.
 Such compensation may be in the form of cash, merchandise, or property or as a credit to an account.
 An institution's absorption of expenses incident to providing a normal banking function or its forbearance from charging a fee in connection with such a service is not considered a payment of interest.

-Deposits with a zero percent interest rate that are issued on a discount basis are to be treated as interestbearing.
-Deposit accounts on which the inter- est rate is periodically adjusted in response to changes in market interest rates and other factors should be reported as interest-bearing even if the rate has been reduced zero, provided the interest rate on these accounts can be increased as market conditions change.
+in market interest rates and other factors should be reported as interest-bearing even if the rate has been reduced zero, provided the interest rate on these accounts can be increased as market conditions change.